-B. To repair leaks:

-1. Flared Fitting: Can often be repaired by simply tightening the brass flare nut 1/4 of a turn.
-If tightening does not repair the leak, it may be necessary to re-flare the tubing.

-Brazed Joint: (Low Side) It is necessary to pump down the system's refrigerant charge to remedy the problem.
-To pump the refrigerant into the receiver, you must first connect service gauges to the system at the suction valve on the compressor and the liquid valve on the receiver.
+- B. To repair leaks: - 1.
+Flared Fitting: Can often be repaired by simply tightening the brass flare nut 1/4 of a turn.
+If tightening does not repair the leak, it may be necessary to re-flare the tubing. - 2.
+Brazed Joint: It is necessary to pump down the system's refrigerant charge to remedy the problem.
+(Low Side) To pump the refrigerant into the receiver, you must first connect service gauges to the system at the suction valve on the compressor and the liquid value on the receiver.
 Purge the gauges before opening the systems valves to avoid contamination.
 Run the receiver (liquid or high pressure) valve all the way in to stop the refrigerant from exiting the receiver.
 Start the unit and allow it to run until the suction or low pressure gauge reads 5 psi, then de-energize the system.
-Once pumped down, it is necessary to recover the refrigerant using an ASTM approved method, then the necessary repairs can be made.
+Once pumped down, it is necessary to recover the refrigerant using an ASTM approved method, then the necessary repairs can be made. - 3.
+Brazed Joint: To make a high side repair, it is necessary to recover all refrigerant using an ASTM approved method prior to beginning any work.